Weight Concentration Regularization for Improving Pruning Robustness Under High Sparsity: Theoretical analysis

+This expression highlights that the penalty depends jointly on the total $L_2$ energy $\|\tilde{w}^{(\ell)}\|_2^2$ and the sparsity gap $n_\ell - H(\tilde{w}^{(\ell)})$.
+Increasing either term enlarges the denominator, thereby reducing the penalty.
+In practice, this encourages a distribution in which a small subset of parameters carries most of the weight energy while the remaining parameters become small.

+Unlike scale-invariant sparsity regularizers such as DeepHoyer~\cite{yang2020deephoyer}, which primarily act on the sparsity structure, WCR also depends on the overall energy scale.
+Empirically, this leads to weight distributions where a small number of parameters dominate the total energy.

-\section{Theoretical Analysis}
+\section{Theoretical analysis}

-This section aims to demonstrate that the proposed weight variance amplifying regularizer (VAR) preserves the convergence property of standard stochastic gradient descent (SGD).
-By extending the classic SGD convergence proof~\cite{sgdproof}, it is shown that the optimization of the total loss function \(L_{\mathrm{total}}(w) = L(w) + \lambda \psi(w)\) remains stable and convergent under the $\beta_{1}$- and $\beta_{2}$-smoothness assumptions and standard bounded-variance conditions.
-Detailed proofs are provided in the Appendix.
+This section analyzes the convergence behavior of stochastic gradient descent (SGD) when optimizing the proposed Weight Concentration Regularizer (WCR) objective.
+By extending the classic SGD convergence analysis~\cite{sgdproof}, we show that the total objective \(L_{\mathrm{total}}(w) = L(w) + \lambda \psi(w)\) satisfies the standard convergence-to-stationarity guarantees under the $\beta_{1}$- and $\beta_{2}$-smoothness assumptions and standard bounded-variance conditions.
+Detailed proofs are provided in the Appendix~\ref{appendix-theory}.

 \begin{assumption}[$\beta_1$-smoothness] The loss function \(L:\mathbb{R}^d \to \mathbb{R}\) is \(\beta_1\)-smooth, i.e., its gradient is \(\beta_1\)-Lipschitz continuous $\|\nabla L(u) - \nabla L(v)\| \leq \beta_1 \|u-v\|, \forall u,v \in \mathbb{R}^d.$ Equivalently, for any \(u,v \in \mathbb{R}^d\), the following descent lemma holds: